jfilatow/AI-Playbook/pages/getting-started/mcp-servers-setup.md

 }
 ```

+**Important Notes:**
+- ✅ **Approved for VS Code only**
+- ❌ **Not approved for Cursor or other IDEs**
-**Note:** For Cursor users, use alternative methods to access GitHub code context.
+- For Cursor users, use Cursor's built-in GitHub integration or alternative methods for code context
+- Do not use GitHub MCP with Cursor unless approval status changes

 ### 4. Playwright MCP